-During the year ending September 30, 2017 the Corporation's board granted a total of 2,100,000 stock options to its directors, officers and certain scientists pursuant to the Company's stock option plan.
-The grant of options to the directors and the scientists represent their remuneration during the current year for serving on the board or working on Arch drug development respectively.
-The grant of options to the officers was for the year ended September 30, 2016.
+On April 18, 2017 the Corporation's board granted a total of 2,100,000 stock options to its directors, officers and certain scientists pursuant to the Company's stock option plan.
 Each of the stock options is exercisable into one common share of the Company for a period of seven years, exercisable at \$0.50 per share, which was the closing price of Arch shares on April 17, 2017.